 The fastest way to get response is creating an urge in the prospect to talk.
 If you don’t create that urge you won’t be invited to talk.

 Call.
 Use standard email.
-Oh, and don’t over-rely on InMail. (it’s not a “magic email” system!)
+Oh, and don’t over-rely on InMail (it’s not a “magic email” system!).

 It is best to initiate contact off of LinkedIn first—then connect on LinkedIn to nurture the conversation forward.
-It’s not difficult and here are my best email templates to help.

 Getting more response and appointments will start happening.
 But only when you start helping prospects feel curious about how you can help them … how you can solve a problem, relieve a pain, avoid a risk or fast-track a goal for them.